Option of Study

 - By research with a practical component: submission of thesis of 65, 000 words and the practical component

-PhD students are required to fulfill the following coursework requirements by the 18th month of their candidature:
+PhD students who are admitted into the programme before August 2019 are required to fulfill the following coursework requirements by the 18th month of their candidature:

 PhD students are required to pass 6 graduate courses (or earn 18 Academic Units) with a minimum CGPA of 3.50 within 18 months of the candidature.
 At least 3 of the courses (including the 2 core courses listed below) must be taken at the School of Art, Design and Media while the remaining 3 courses may be taken at other Schools in NTU.
 The courses taken should be relevant to the student’s thesis and approved by their respective supervisors.